martin-brennan/writing.martin-brennan.com/_notes/arisen_knights.md

 ### Lorhan

 > Lorhan, a mournful knight whose raven-dark hair fell in graceful curtains around golden eyes and high cheekbones.
-Lorhan was a descendent of the people of Palen the Smith in the south of Saralas, and he was dour and stoic like those ancestors who had delt among the mines and mountains.
+Lorhan was a descendent of the people of Palen the Smith in the south of [[Saralas]], and he was dour and stoic like those ancestors who had dwelt among the mines and mountains.

 ### Bor